« Back to Vacations

 Konnichiwa Tokyo

 Your in-depth exploration of Japan begins in Tokyo.
-On arrival at Narita or Haneda Airport, take a shuttle bus transfer to your centrally located hotel, where you'll join your Travel Director and fellow guests for a welcome drink and local appetizers.
+On arrival at Narita or Haneda Airport, take a shuttle bus transfer to your centrally located hotel, where you'll join your Travel Director and fellow guests for a drink and local appetizers.

 Hotel: New Otani Garden Tower